 I knew I wanted to work at Thacher when

-I came to interview in the spring.
+I came to interview in March.
 The scent of the spring orange blossoms fused with the students’ zeal for Thacher was overwhelmingly refreshing.
-Then I met Mr. Michael Mulligan and it was game over—the man just gets ya!

 Since you asked me to brag, here are the professional accomplishments I'm most proud of

-Presenting my undergraduate research in psychology at Harvard University, and because of it, garnering a research fellowship during my senior year in college to study resiliency among college student-athletes.
+Presenting my undergraduate research in psychology at Harvard University, and because of it, garnering a summer research fellowship during my senior year in college to study ‘resiliency.’

 Hardly anybody knows that